Walk The Burren Way along Ireland’s wild Atlantic coastline and experience nature in its purest form

 Day 1: Arrival

-Liscannor is a popular fishing and tourist village situated on the west coast of County Clare and an ideal starting point for the Burren Way.
+Lahinch is a popular surfing and tourist village situated on the west coast of County Clare and an ideal starting point for the Burren Way.
 Public transport information will be provided with your information pack.

 Distance: 18 km | Ascent: 450 m | Approximate walking time 5 hrs 30 min